danillouz/blog.danillouz.dev/content/blog/transcoding-audio-with-ffmpeg-and-aws-lambda/index.md

 <figure>
   <img src="./img/create-pipeline.png" alt="Image of the Elastic Transcoder create pipeline form.">
-  <figcaption>Create a pipeline by providing a name, and an input- and output bucket.</figcaption>
+  <figcaption>Create a pipeline by providing a name, and input- and output buckets.</figcaption>
 </figure>

 > AWS asks you to provide a bucket for transcoded files and playlists, and thumbnails--you can use the same bucket for both.